GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 Let me show you how to make this work with the Fugu Greeting card application.
-First, I need to prepare a `data` object with a `files` array consisting of one blob, and then a title and a text.
+First, I need to prepare a `data` object with a `files` array consisting of one blob, and then a `title` and a `text`.
 Next, as a best practice, I make use of the new `navigator.canShare()` method that does what its name suggests:
 It tells me if the `data` object I'm trying to share can technically be shared by the browser.
-If `navigator.canShare()` tells me the data can be shared, I am in the final step ready to call `navigator.share()` as before.
+If `navigator.canShare()` tells me the data can be shared, I'm in the final step ready to call `navigator.share()` as before.
 Again everything can fail, in the simplest way when the user cancels the sharing operation, So it's all wrapped in `try...catch` blocks.